fuse-box/fuse-box/docs/quantum.md

 }
 ```

 Clearly it's hard to tell how to automatically resolve the following statement.
-Quantum build will still work, however, a simple trick will roll back the mode to the `optimised` one and start using numbers instead of hashes (to gain the performance and descrese the size of your bundle)
+Quantum build will still work, however, a simple trick will roll back the mode to the `optimised` one and start using numbers instead of hashes (to gain the performance and decrease the size of your bundle)

 You will see the following output: